djeada/Databases-Notes/notes/11_security_best_practices/02_database_security.md

 This configuration forces SSL connections for all clients.

----

 ## Monitoring and Auditing

 Continuous monitoring and auditing are essential for detecting security incidents, ensuring compliance with policies and regulations, and maintaining the integrity of the database system.

-### Database Activity Monitoring (DAM)
+#### Database Activity Monitoring (DAM)

-- **Definition**: The use of tools and processes to monitor, capture, and analyze database activities in real-time or near real-time.
+- Database activity monitoring involves tools and processes that **track and analyze** database activities in real-time or near real-time to enhance security.
-- **Functions**:
-  - **Real-Time Monitoring**: Observes database transactions as they occur to detect anomalies or unauthorized activities.
+- Real-time monitoring captures database transactions as they happen to detect anomalies or unauthorized actions promptly.
-  - **Anomaly Detection**: Uses predefined rules and behavioral baselines to identify unusual patterns that may indicate security threats.
+- Anomaly detection relies on predefined rules and behavioral baselines to identify unusual patterns that may signify **security threats**.
-  - **Alerting**: Generates alerts or notifications when suspicious activities are detected, enabling prompt response.
+- Alerts and notifications are generated when suspicious activities are detected, enabling quick response to potential issues.

 **Implementation Methods:**

-- **Agent-Based Monitoring**: Deploys software agents on database servers to collect and transmit activity data.
+- Agent-based monitoring uses software agents installed on database servers to **gather and transmit** activity data.
-- **Network-Based Monitoring**: Uses network taps or spans to capture and analyze database traffic without installing agents on the servers.
+- Network-based monitoring captures database traffic via network taps or spans, avoiding the need for agent installation on servers.

 **Example Tools:**

-- **IBM Security Guardium**: Provides data protection and compliance management.
+- IBM Security Guardium ensures data protection and **compliance management**.
-- **Imperva Data Security**: Offers database activity monitoring and protection.
+- Imperva Data Security provides robust database activity monitoring and protection capabilities.
-- **Oracle Audit Vault and Database Firewall**: Combines audit data collection with a firewall to prevent unauthorized access.
+- Oracle Audit Vault and Database Firewall combines audit data collection with firewall protections to prevent unauthorized access.

-### Auditing
+#### Auditing

-- **Definition**: The systematic recording and examination of database activities to ensure compliance and detect potential security breaches.
+- Auditing systematically records and examines database activities to ensure **compliance** and detect security breaches.
-- **Audit Trails**:
-  - **Login Attempts**: Records of successful and failed authentication attempts, useful for detecting brute-force attacks.
+- Audit trails include login attempts, which document successful and failed authentication efforts, aiding in detecting brute-force attacks.
-  - **Data Access**: Logs detailing who accessed or modified data, and when these actions occurred.
+- Data access logs provide insights into who accessed or modified data and the corresponding timestamps.
-  - **Privilege Changes**: Documentation of changes to user roles and permissions.
+- Privilege change logs document updates to user roles and permissions, supporting role-based access control.

 **Best Practices:**

-- **Regular Reviews**: Periodically analyze audit logs to identify suspicious activities or policy violations.
+- Regularly reviewing audit logs helps identify **suspicious activities** and policy violations to mitigate risks proactively.
-- **Retention Policies**: Determine appropriate durations for retaining audit logs based on legal and business requirements.
+- Establishing retention policies ensures audit logs are kept for appropriate durations based on legal and business needs.
-- **Secure Storage**: Protect audit logs from tampering by storing them in secure, write-once media or transferring them to a centralized logging system.
+- Storing audit logs securely in tamper-proof systems or transferring them to centralized logging systems protects their integrity.

 **Example in MySQL:**